 TCP is an example of a connection-oriented protocol.
-It requires a logical connection to be made between two processes before data can be exchanged.
-The connection must be maintained during the time communication is taking place and then released afterwards.
-The process is much like a telephone call, where a virtual circuit is established-the caller must know the person's telephone number and the person must answer the phone before the message can be delivered.
+It requires a logical connection to be established between the two processes before data is exchanged.
+The connection must be maintained during the entire time that communication is taking place, then released afterwards.
+The process is much like a telephone call, where a virtual circuit is established-the caller must know the person's telephone number and the phone must be answered-before the message can be delivered.

 TCP/IP is also a connection-oriented transport with orderly release.
-With orderly release, any data remaining in the buffer will be sent before the connection is terminated.
+With orderly release, any data remaining in the buffer is sent before the connection is terminated.
 The release is accomplished in a four-way handshake between client and server processes.
-The connection-oriented protocols in the OSI protocol suite do not support orderly release.
+The connection-oriented protocols in the OSI protocol suite, on the other hand, do not support orderly release.
 Applications perform any handshake necessary for ensuring orderly release.